shermanash/shermanash.github.io/_posts/2016-02-17-The-Tin-Man's-Heart.md

 ![Net5.png](https://raw.githubusercontent.com/shermanash/shermanash.github.io/master/images/Net5.png)
 ![network.gif](https://raw.githubusercontent.com/shermanash/shermanash.github.io/master/images/network.gif)

 Next, I used BigML to create a decision tree.
+Here is an aggressively pruned tree that only uses 4 features, and has an accuracy of 70%:
+<iframe src="https://bigml.com/embedded/model/pJsPoBVcF2jbTsvtGZLg1mQE6Wj" frameborder="0" allowtransparency="true" allowfullscreen="allowfullscreen" width="600" height="400"></iframe>

+And here is another tree, using all of the features, with an improved accuracy score, but a similar overall structure:
 <iframe src="https://bigml.com/embedded/model/c3PhwxuqgNIPkx6pzxlwl7Wg05e" frameborder="0" allowtransparency="true" allowfullscreen="allowfullscreen" width="800" height="400"></iframe>

 The visualization is nice, but the accuracy wasn't as good as the models built in [SKLearn](http://scikit-learn.org/stable/)